-A study of active electronic semiconductor devices commonly used in analog and industrial control circuits.
+(Formerly EETEC 40) A study of active electronic semiconductor devices commonly used in analog and industrial control circuits.
 The analysis of the operational characteristics, biasing, power dissipation and application of each device will be explored.
 Included will be coordinated laboratory projects to help reinforce the theoretical and practical understanding of active semiconductors forces.
-May be repeated one time.
+May be repeated three times.
 SC

-EETEC-041 Digital Devices
+EETEC-024 Digital Devices